Effective Change Order Management

 - During negotiations, disagreements are often experienced, which can impede the progress for finalizing the Change Order.
 It is important to actively resolve any disputes as they develop so that an accord between parties can be reached in a timely manner.
 This attention by the parties will help to minimize the filing of claims on a project.

 10. FINALIZATION OF THE CHANGE ORDER

-Following the negotiation and resolution of the cost and time elements of a potential Change Order, the scope that is defined by the Change Order needs to be fully documented and reported.
+Following the negotiation and resolution of the cost and time elements of a potential Change Order, the scope that is defined by the Change Order management process needs to be fully documented and reported.
 Typically, the Change Order documentation is captured in the following formats:

 10.1 CHANGE ORDER (FORM 04)

 (Please download the article PDF to view Form 04.)
 Following the conclusion of the negotiations and the attainment of an equitable settlement, a formal Change Order document is prepared by the owner in conjunction with the contractor.
 This document contains the complete and final language that defines the total cost or credit impact, in addition to any schedule revisions that are related to the change in the contract scope of the work.
 The endorsement of the Change Order contractually binds all the involved parties.

 (Please download the article PDF to view Form 05.)
 This document is often prepared and updated by the owner, but the contractor could be responsible for the preparing and updating the Change Order Log with review and approval by the owner.
 The purpose of the log is to provide a current summary of the Change Order activity for a project.

 10.3 MONTHLY PROJECT SCHEDULE UPDATES